B28 Limited function/disability (ICD-10:Z73.6)

 Introduction

-Limited function/disability refers to a condition where an individual experiences a decrease in their ability to perform daily activities due to physical or cognitive impairments[1].
-This guide aims to provide an overview of the symptoms, causes, diagnostic steps, possible interventions, and lifestyle interventions for limited function/disability.
+Limited function/disability refers to a condition where an individual experiences a decrease in their ability to perform daily activities due to physical, cognitive, or mental impairments[1].
+This guide aims to provide an overview of the symptoms, causes, diagnostic steps, possible interventions, and lifestyle interventions for limited function/disability based on current medical evidence[2].

 Codes